-When a faculty member moves into a different Classification Plan within the University, the transfer of unused sick leave is governed by the rules of the plan to which he or she is transferring.
+When a faculty member moves into a different Classification Plan within the University, the transfer of unused sick leave is governed by the rules of the plan to which they are transferring.

 Upon separation, the transfer of sick leave from the University to a Florida governmental entity shall be governed by the rules of the agency to which the faculty member is transferring.